 Together with my girlfriend and a friend I tried qTox in a threesome: Windows, Mac and Linux.
 All three of us were connected to the internet via routers (with NAT).

 What's up?
 A chat 1:1 and also a group chat work without problems.
 If you're only a couple, video telephony and calls work without problems, although the Mac couldn't set up the camera.
 For the fact that the whole thing runs without a central server, not bad at all.
 We also didn't have to change anything on our router, port releases or the like.
 Files were sent back and forth and screenshots were taken and sent.

 There were problems with the use of three and probably more.
 Files in group chat could not be sent.
 Group calls only ever arrived at one of two possible participants.

-Basically everything's great if you just want to chat too far.
+Basically everything's great if you just want to chat in pairs.
 All group functions are still insufficient from my point of view.
-At least groups would have to be kept if you go out of the program and back again.
+At least groups should be kept if you go out of the program and back again.
 Retroshare is much further along in this respect.